EFPF/MLExamples/README.md

 <br />

-For a Machine Learning (crash) Course have been prepared practical examples, excercizes and (toy) experiments .
+For a Machine Learning (crash) Course have been prepared practical examples, exercises and (toy) experiments .

 The notebook, LassoRegularisation.ipynb  <a href='https://colab.research.google.com/github/EFPF/MLExamples/blob/main/LassoRegularisation.ipynb'> <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/> </a>
 , describes the property of the, so called, L1 regularization, and it shows how to determine how many input features are retained or not penalized.
-At the end there is an exercize, it aims to demostrate the benefit of feature selection to avoid overfitting.
+At the end there is an exercise, it aims to demostrate the benefit of feature selection to avoid overfitting.

 <br />